What is a citation?

 - Citing Sources, Guide to Library Research

-This website is from Duke University Library and shows both APA and MLA styles.
+This website is from Perdue University and shows both APA and MLA styles.

 - What is a Scholarly Journal?
 What is a Popular Magazine?